 Data from the 2006 Australian Bureau of Statistics Census was used to determine the social make-up of residents in the Subcatchment.
-In addition, residents and businesses were surveyed (see page 10) to determine current knowledge, attitudes and behavior related to water, including receptivity to water recycling and re-use.
+In addition, residents and businesses were surveyed to determine current knowledge, attitudes and behavior related to water, including receptivity to water recycling and reuse.
 The Census data and survey results provide important information that can be used to tailor community engagement and education programs.